NZLA Historical timeline

 2012

 Regional leadership workshops established.
-First one held in Dunedin
+First workshop held in Dunedin.

 2013